Las Vegas Bottle Service Guide: The Crash Course

 Suggest a Handshake

 Occasionally, you can negotiate better placement at the club for what we in the business would call a “handshake.”
 This is a tip given to the host that would go to their mutual tip pool at the club.

 This allows them to make exceptions and grant favors where possible.
 Be advised, however, that not all hosts will be on board, or they simply won’t be able to do anything on a very busy night.

 Book your VIP Table on an Off Night or Weekend

 Much like sacrificing location for price, you can also opt to book your table on a less busy night or weekend.
-Tuesday industry night at Hyde and Wednesday industry night at Surrender, for example, are great parties during the week that mirror Fridays and Saturdays at usually a lower cost in bottle service.
+Tuesday industry night at Omnia and Wednesday industry night at Encore Beach Club @ Night, for example, are great parties during the week that mirror Fridays and Saturdays at usually a lower cost in bottle service.

 Put the Girls on the Guest List

 As explained above, group size is critical to quoting your minimum spend.
 If your group is split between girls and guys, it may be a good idea to add the girls to the guest list through a promoter and have them join you inside.
 This is one of the great Vegas Bottle Service hacks, and an easy way to reduce your total number of people.